Sarah Palin loses special election for Alaska House seat

 With her victory, the former state lawmaker will flip the seat held for nearly half a century by the late GOP Rep. Don Young, and is set to become the first Alaska Native in Congress.

-The race for Young's seat had been viewed nationally through the lens of the attempted political comeback of Palin, who, after the 2008 presidential election, resigned midway through her lone term in the governor's office in 2009.
+The race for Young's seat had been viewed nationally through the lens of the attempted political comeback of Palin, who in 2008 became the Republican vice presidential nominee and, after losing, in 2009 resigned midway through her lone term in the governor's office.

 Palin criticized ranked-choice voting in a statement after the results were released on Wednesday, calling it a "new crazy, convoluted, confusing" system.